erezs80/Terraform-Demo/Labs/lab1/README.md

   c. run terraform apply
   d. check in the azure portal that only 1 vm had been added to your deployment

-11. Clean the resources we creates during the lab : terraform destory enter "yes" to continue
+11. Clean the resources we created during the lab : terraform destory enter "yes" to continue